๐Ÿ’ถAP Macroeconomics

 Demand-Side Causes: Too Much Spending

 When aggregate demand grows faster than the economy's productive capacity, prices rise.
-This occurs because consumers, businesses, and governments collectively want more goods and services than the economy can produce at current prices.
-The AD curve shifts right, pushing up both real GDP and the price level in the short run.
+Consumers, businesses, and governments collectively want more goods and services than the economy can produce at current prices.
+On a graph, the AD curve shifts right, pushing up both real GDP and the price level in the short run.

 Demand-Pull Inflation

-• Driven by increases in C, I, G, or net exports—any component of AD can trigger this pressure when the economy is near or at full employment
+• Driven by increases in C, I, G, or net exports.
+Any component of AD can trigger this pressure, especially when the economy is near or at full employment.

-• Associated with low unemployment and economic expansion—tight labor markets mean workers have bargaining power, fueling more spending
+• Associated with low unemployment and economic expansion.
+Tight labor markets give workers bargaining power, which fuels even more spending.

 Fiscal Policy Expansion

-• Government spending multiplier exceeds the tax multiplier—so direct spending has a larger impact per dollar than equivalent tax cuts
+• The spending multiplier exceeds the tax multiplier.
+Direct government spending has a larger impact per dollar than an equivalent tax cut because the full amount of new spending enters the economy immediately, while households save a portion of any tax cut.

-• Creates inflationary pressure when economy is already at or above potential output—this is why contractionary fiscal policy is prescribed for inflationary gaps
+• Creates inflationary pressure when the economy is already at or above potential output.
+This is exactly why contractionary fiscal policy is prescribed for inflationary gaps.

 Monetary Policy Expansion

-• Lower interest rates encourage borrowing and spending—the Fed's primary transmission mechanism for stimulating AD
+• Lower interest rates encourage borrowing and spending.
+This is the Fed's primary transmission mechanism for stimulating AD.

-• Increased money supply reduces the opportunity cost of holding money—consumers and businesses spend rather than save
+• An increased money supply reduces the opportunity cost of holding money.
+Consumers and businesses spend rather than save.

-• Risks overheating the economy—if implemented when output is already near potential, inflation accelerates without lasting GDP gains
+• Risks overheating the economy.
+If the Fed expands the money supply when output is already near potential, inflation accelerates without lasting GDP gains.

-Compare: Fiscal expansion vs. monetary expansion—both shift AD right and can cause demand-pull inflation, but fiscal policy works through government budgets while monetary policy works through interest rates and money supply.
-On FRQs, be ready to explain which tool is faster to implement (monetary) versus which faces legislative lags (fiscal).
+Compare: Fiscal expansion vs. monetary expansion.
+Both shift AD right and can cause demand-pull inflation, but fiscal policy works through government budgets while monetary policy works through interest rates and the money supply.
+On FRQs, be ready to explain which tool is faster to implement (monetary, since the Fed can act immediately) versus which faces legislative lags (fiscal, since Congress must pass new laws).

 Supply-Side Causes: Rising Production Costs